 nation’s under-fives suffer from stunted growth in the Kyrgyz Republic.

 This is mainly due to micronutrient deficiencies.
-Dire needs of International Federation of Red Cross and
+CRC Completed

 used on occasion for seasonal agricultural work, although the State